Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry: Analysis of an atom multigradiometer

-Having characterised the signal and noise correlations of our model, in this section we will present a multi-gradiometer analysis scheme for DM searches to extract additional information available to two or more gradiometers, which will be of crucial importance to predict and improve an experiment's sensitivity at low frequencies.
-Our approach makes use of the machinery developed in Refs.~\cite{Foster:2017hbq, Foster:2020fln} for ALP searches.
+Having characterised the signal and noise correlations of our model, in this section we will present a multigradiometer analysis scheme for DM searches to extract additional information available to two or more gradiometers, which will be of crucial importance to predict and improve an experiment's sensitivity at low frequencies.
+Our approach makes use of the machinery developed in Refs.~\cite{Foster:2017hbq, Foster:2020fln} for axion-like particle searches.

 Because a DM signal is characterised by a frequency largely set by its mass, and by a frequency spread that is dictated by its speed distribution, we will present all of the subsequent analysis in the frequency domain.
 Therefore, the appropriate tool for analysing the data is the discrete Fourier transform (DFT) $\widetilde{\Phi}_k^{(i,j)}$ of the phase measured by the $(i,j)$\textsuperscript{th} gradiometer, which is defined as